twknab/gear_list_MEVN/README.md

 - ✅ View All Gear Items (load more feature)
 - ✅ View All Gear Lists (load more feature)
 - ✅ Front & Backend Validation on All Forms
+- ⭕️ Lockdown your backend Controller APIs -- make sure user has a req.session else redirect back home
 - ⭕️ Contact Page (bug report?)
+- ⭕️ About Page (how about just combined with Contact page above?)
 - ⭕️ TOS modal on registration?
 - ⭕️ Deploy [LARGE]